 NMFA, as required by Section 24-1C-4, NMSA, 1978, administers the Primary Care Capital Fund (PCCF), which was created as a revolving fund in the STO.
-PCCF funds are deposited into the State General Fund Investment Pool (SGFIP), as are funds of state agencies, and as of June 30, 2019 and 2018 totaled \$3,040,423 and \$2,709,842, respectively, representing less than 1% of total NMFA funds.
+PCCF funds are deposited into the State General Fund Investment Pool (SGFIP), as are funds of State agencies.
+In fiscal year 2020, PCCF funds totaled \$7,512,088, representing less than 1% of total NMFA funds.

-It is important to note that all other funds of NMFA, including PPRF funds that are subject to the General and Subordinated Indentures of Trust, are held outside of the STO with a Trustee and secured in accordance with NMFA's Investment Policy.
+All other funds of NMFA, including PPRF funds that are subject to the General and Subordinated Indentures of Trust, are held outside of the STO with a Trustee and secured in accordance with NMFA's Investment Policy.